-In young people the transition between lower eyelid and cheek is imperceptible, the area corresponds to the youthful invisible transition between lower eyelid and cheek (we know at CAstleknock Cosmetic Clinic Dublin!).
+In young people the transition between lower eyelid and cheek is imperceptible, the area corresponds to the youthful invisible transition between lower eyelid and cheek, we know at Castleknock Cosmetic Clinic Dublin!.
 The dividing line between these areas in older individuals is the nasojugal crease also called the nasojugal groove (term first used in 1961) or tear trough (term first used in 1969).
 It is an early sign of aging around the eyes, lending a fatigued and aged appearance to the face.
 As part of the aging process ligaments that fix facial skin to the underlying facial bones thin and lengthen or stretch, facial bones recede back and facial fat shrinks.
 This results in the drooping of facial skin and appearance of laugh lines, jowls, nasojugal creases, eyelid bags etc..
-The skin within the nasojugal groove or crease becomes thinner and/or darker in colour than the slightly lower nose or cheek skin.
+As we age, the skin within the tear trough becomes thinner and/or darker in colour than the slightly lower nose or cheek skin.
 It can also seem deeper or be more visible if there is protrusion of fat into the lower eyelid.
 The aging process starts near the nose as the tear trough and progresses outwardly towards the same side ear becoming what is called the Tear Trough Line.

-At Castleknock Cosmetic Clinic Dublin, Dr Hazem Kahlout treat the nasojugal groove or tear trough in a number of ways.
+At Castleknock Cosmetic Clinic Dublin, Dr Hazem Kahlout treat the delicate tear trough in a number of ways.
 Drooping tissue can be lifted up with the aid of sutures performed during a mini lift procedure.
 However material like autologous fat or synthetic dermal fillers can be injected or placed right into the crease line to correct it.
 Finally implants can be placed to replace the absorbed receded bone.
 It is difficult to treat the area because the soft tissue between the edge of bone and outer skin surface is so thin and the skin is very thin as well.
-Because most of this soft tissue is in fact muscle with little fat or skin there is a tendency for non specialised dermal fillers (regular restylane, juvaderm or teosyal) injected into this area to form visible lumps and/or be visible through the thin skin.
+Because most of this soft tissue is in fact muscle with little fat or skin there is a tendency for non specialised dermal fillers (regular Restylane, Juvederm or Teosyal) injected into this area to form visible lumps and/or be visible through the thin skin.
 Muscle movement also tends to make the injected material coalesce into lumps.
 The width of area you can safely inject into is very thin and if you inject right on the bone or just under the skin you will have a problem with most fillers.
-Dr Hazem Kahlout therefore advocates placing strong colloidal fillers like Sub-Q, Ultimate or Radiesse right on the edge of bone under the eye with the thought of augmenting to replace lost or receded bone.
+Dr Hazem Kahlout therefore advocates placing strong colloidal fillers like Restylane Skinbooster, Juvederm Volbella or Belotero Soft right on the edge of bone under the eye with the thought of augmenting to replace lost or receded bone.

 Treatment with Dermal Fillers